astralfrontier-itch-io/witch/rules/rules.md

 broom for flying, and so on.
-During the adventure, when you discover a need for one of the trappings on your playbook sheet, mark it as something your'e carrying.
+During the adventure, when you discover a need for one of the trappings on your playbook sheet, mark it as something you're carrying.
 You can't mark more trappings than the number you selected at the start of the adventure, though.